Form I-94, Explained

 The U.S. immigration system can seem complicated, but Boundless can guide you through the whole process from start to finish.
-You’ll also have the peace of mind of knowing all your green card or naturalization paperwork has been reviewed by an independent lawyer.
-Learn more or get started now.
+Get started today!

 When you arrive in the United States, you’ll show your passport and visa to a CBP agent, who will enter your information into an electronic tracking system.

 The CBP agent will stamp your passport to indicate that you entered the United States lawfully, and if you enter by land you’ll also receive a paper I-94 card.
 If you enter by sea or by air, you won’t receive a paper I-94, but will instead receive an electronic I-94 record.

 Getting an electronic I-94 form